JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 <img src="./images/resultsloggedin1.png">

-Once logged in you should see a page titled **Account Lookup Results** navigate to the **Additional Accounts** section.
+Once logged in, you should see a page titled **Account Lookup Results** navigate to the **Additional Accounts** section.<br>
-Depending on your course history there may be several buttons to choose from.
+Depending on your course history there may be several buttons to choose from.<br>
-**Click** the account button relevant to this course, it should start with `cs15lsp23__` The blank should be replaced by the last two letters assigned to your username.
+**Click** the account button relevant to this course, it should start with `cs15lsp23__` <br>
+(Replace the blank with the last two letters assigned to your username.)

-You should now be on a page that looks very similar to the previous page.
-Except now, your course-specific username should be the first thing under **Account Lookup Results**.
-You should also see a warning box prompting you to set your account password.
-Click the blue <ins>Global Password Change Tool</ins> link.
+You should now be on a page that looks very similar to the previous page. <br> Except now, your course-specific username should be the first thing under **Account Lookup Results**.
+You should also see a warning box prompting you to set your account password. <br> Click the blue <ins>Global Password Change Tool</ins> link.

 <img src="./images/resultsloggedin2.png">

 #
-When redirected, make sure to enter your course-specific username, NOT your general username! <br>
+When redirected, make sure to enter your course-specific username, **NOT your general student username!** <br>
-Note: Resetting passwords requires a minimum of 15-60 min before a successful login!
+Note: Resetting the password requires a minimum of 15-60 min before a successful login!

 <img src="./images/enteruser.png">